tekknolagi/tekknolagi.github.com/pl-resources.md

 * [Optimizing dynamically-typed object-oriented languages with polymorphic inline caches](https://bibliography.selflanguage.org/_static/pics.pdf)
 * [Garbage collection in a large LISP system][large-lisp]
 * Urs Hölzle's thesis, [Adaptive Optimization for Self](http://i.stanford.edu/pub/cstr/reports/cs/tr/94/1520/CS-TR-94-1520.pdf)
-* My own [blog post](/blog/inline-caching/) about inline caching which is a small demo of the work from the Smalltalk-80 and Brunthaler papers
-* My own [blog post](/blog/inline-caching-quickening/) about bytecode rewriting ("quickening") which is a small demo of the work from the Brunthaler paper
 * [An inline cache isn't just a cache](https://www.mgaudet.ca/technical/2018/6/5/an-inline-cache-isnt-just-a-cache)
 * [Baseline JIT and inline caches](https://blog.pyston.org/2016/06/30/baseline-jit-and-inline-caches/)
 * [Javascript hidden classes and inline caching in V8](https://richardartoul.github.io/jekyll/update/2015/04/26/hidden-classes.html)